Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Discussion

-Key findings: \begin{itemize} \item Counterflow geometry specified by constant far-field strain rates better approximates resolved scale cell-averaged strain rates while producing velocity and scalar distributions that match nozzle counterflows near the stagnation point and interface. \item Applying vorticity to counterflow flames increases the flammability limit by reducing maximum strain rate and thereby increasing residence time.
-This also reduces burning rate. \item With vorticity, the ratio of the two transverse normal strain rates, $S_{1}f_{1}^{'}$ and $S_{2}f_{2}^{'}$, will vary from the value at the incoming stream.
-The centrifugal affect can result in a significant turning of the outflow. \item When the transverse strain rate in the direction aligned with the vorticity vector ($S_2$) is larger than the transverse strain rate in the plane normal to the vorticity vector ($S_1$) i.e. ($S_2 > S_1$), flammability limits are extended relative to the opposite inequality of transverse strain rates i.e. ($S_2 < S_1$). \item Vorticity effects are maximized when the location of minimum density coincides with the location of peak temperature i.e. minimum density occurs within the diffusion layer. \end{itemize}
+Key findings: \begin{itemize} \item Applying vorticity to non-premixed, premixed, and partially-premixed counterflow flames increases the flammability limit by reducing the maximum strain rate and thereby increasing residence time.
+This also reduces the burning rate. \item With vorticity, the ratio of the two transverse normal strain rates, $S_{1}f_{1}^{'}$ and $S_{2}f_{2}^{'}$, will vary from the value at the incoming stream.
+The centrifugal effect can result in a significant turning of the outflow.
+A three-dimensional flame structure results. \item When the transverse strain rate in the direction aligned with the vorticity vector ($S_2$) is larger than the transverse strain rate in the plane normal to the vorticity vector ($S_1$) i.e. ($S_2 > S_1$), flammability limits are extended relative to the opposite inequality of transverse strain rates i.e. ($S_2 < S_1$). \item Vorticity effects are maximized when the location of minimum density coincides with the location of peak temperature; i.e., minimum density occurs within the diffusion layer. \item The authors believe counterflow geometry and boundary conditions specified by far-field strain rates better approximates resolved scale cell-averaged strain rates while producing velocity and scalar distributions that match nozzle counterflows near the stagnation point and interface. \end{itemize}

 The stable and unstable branches of the extinction curves (S-curves) were calculated, clearly showing the extension of the flammability limit and corroborating the initial findings of \cite{Sirignano1}.
 Given that vorticity magnitude is largest at the small length scales where flamelet models apply, and that extinction and re-ignition are ubiquitous in turbulent combustion, the precise calculation of extinction behavior is essential.
-The addition of the vorticity effect to stable- and unstable-branch calculations more accurately captures this unsteady behavior in turbulent reacting flow LES.
+The addition of the vorticity effect to stable- and unstable-branch calculations coupled with the ability to produce three burning regimes more accurately captures this unsteady behavior in turbulent reacting flows.